A Guide to High Voltage Insulating Gloves and Sleeves

 - What is the difference between lineman gloves and electrician gloves?

-- The terms are often used interchangeably, but “lineman gloves” typically refers to the higher-class gloves (Class 1 through 4) used by utility workers on overhead distribution and transmission lines.
-However, any electrician working with high voltage, regardless of title, must use the appropriate class of insulating gloves.
+- Terminology varies by industry.
+“Lineman gloves” often refers to the higher-class gloves used by utility lineworkers on overhead distribution and transmission systems.
+Any worker, regardless of title, must use insulating gloves of the appropriate class for the voltages and tasks they perform.

 - What does NFPA 70E say about insulating gloves?